mtds/pxe_srv/README.md

 PXESRV_ROOT       | Path to the HTTP server **document root** (i.e. [public/](public/))
 PXESRV_LOG        | Path to the **log file**, defaults to `/var/log/pxesrv.log`

-By default the **response to all clients `/redirect` requests** is
+By default the **response to all clients `/redirect` requests** is...

 [`$PXESRV_ROOT/default`](public/default)

-unless a configuration in the directories
+...unless a configuration in one of the following directories...

 [`$PXESRV_ROOT/once/`](public/once/) (symbolic links)
 [`$PXESRV_ROOT/static/`](public/static/)

-called like the **IP-address of the client** node references another boot configuration.
+...changes the boot target.

 Path                   | Description
 -----------------------|------------------------